FlashSystems/CheckUnits/README.md

 Ignores the given unit.
 This option can be passed multiple times to ignore multiple units.

 ### -s
-Disables the summary output if no remarks where shown.
+Disables the version warning and the summary output if no remarks where shown.

 ### -v
 Verbose mode shows some additional information messages that are useful to clarify why specific warnings or errors are not shown.
 For example: An information message is shown if a unit is enabled but not running because it was disabled by a condition.
 These warnings are normally suppressed because conditions are legitimated to stop a unit from running.